garlicG/CutinManagerPlugin/CutinAppSupport/README.md

 This tutorial is the following configurations:

-- `CutinEngine` for simple animation using ic-launcher.
+- `CutinEngine` with simple animation using ic-launcher.
 - `CutinService` to controll `CutinEngine`.
 - `CutinPanel UI` works with the CUT-IN Manager.